 Therefore, to understand the dynamics of the uncertainty principle in terms of space-time we must first establish a physical connection between the mathematical evolution of the wave function and the properties of the space-time.
 This can be accomplished because in Relativity the evolution of space-time is defined in terms of an electromagnetic wave while, as was mentioned earlier the wave function defines how a quantum environment evolves to the point where it is observed.

 This commonality suggests the wave function could be a mathematical representation of an electromagnetic wave in space-time.
-This means to derive the uncertainty principle in terms of space-time one must physically connect it to an electromagnetic wave.

 (Einstein defined the medium responsible for the propagation an electromagnetic wave through space-time when he derived gravitational energy in terms of a curvature in it.
 This is because it shows the alternating physical curvatures caused by peak and valleys of a wave through its geometry can support its movement.)

 One can connect them because the science of wave mechanics and Relatively tells us an electromagnetic wave moves continuously through space-time unless it is prevented from moving through time by someone or something interacting with it.
 This would result in it being confined to three-dimensional space.
 The science of wave mechanics also tells us the three-dimensional “walls” of this confinement will result in its energy being reflected back on itself thereby creating a resonant or standing wave in three-dimensional space.
 This would cause the energy of an electromagnetic wave to be concentrated at the point in space were a particle would be found.
 Additionally, wave mechanics also tells us the energy of a resonant system such as a standing wave can only take on the discrete or quantized values associated with its fundamental or a harmonic of its fundamental frequency that the wave function associates with a particle.